Jelani Blackman's After-Dark Anthem "Twenty//Three" Just Got a Video

 Now paired with some suitably murky visuals, Blackman’s wavy lament of gloomy psychedelia is all up in your eyes too.

 Jelani is playing the next Noisey show in London, alongside Rejjie Snow.
-There’s more info here.
+So if you are hangin around in the UK, there’s more info here.